How frequently you should change your air filters can depend on the following:

 - Air pollution levels and construction around the residence

 For basic 1"–3" air filters, manufacturers typically tell you to change them every 30–60 days.
-If you suffer from light to moderate allergies, you could install a better air filter or get new ones even more often.
+If you suffer from light to moderate allergies, you could install a better air filter or replace them even more often.

-Or, if you reside a more remote location or less occupied house (like a vacation home) and there are fewer cars around, every year might be frequent enough.
+Or, if you live a more remote spot or less occupied residence (like a vacation home) and there are fewer cars around, every year could be regular enough.

-Here are averages that might help you know how frequently you should change the air filter at your house:
+Here are averages that can help you know how regularly you should change the air filter at your house:

 - One dog or cat: every 60 days